dph22/dph22.github.io/README.md

 **Elected Communications Officer in the Media, Cities and Space section, European Communication Research and Education Association (ECREA), 2024-Present**

 **Scientific Reviewer for the Nexus Network Journal (Springer), Architectural Science Review and the Journal of Asian Architecture and Building Engineering (Taylor & Francis), among others 2019-Present**

-**Member of the Review Committee of 43th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2026**
+**Member of the Review Committee of the 44th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2026**
 Technische Hochschule Lübeck, Germany
 2026

+**Member of the Review Committee of the 11th European Communication Conference (ECC), European Communication Research and Education Association (ECREA) 2026**
+Masaryk University, Brno, Czech Republic
+2026

+**Member of the Review Committee of the 28th International Conference on Human-Computer Interaction HCI Iinternational 2026** Montreal Convention Centre, Montreal, Canada
+2025-2026

 **Member of the Review Committee of 43th Education and Research in Computer Aided Architectural Design in Europe (eCAADe) Conference 2025**
 Middle East Technical University, Ankara, Turkey